Christopher Evans (outlaw): George Sontag's confession

 They then came to the railroad again, arriving there after the train had pulled out.
 Yet there still seemed no way of getting onto the ties without leaving their prints, until they saw a chance by the old rail fence.
 The two got onto the bottom plank and walked sideways on it for three quarters of a mile.
 At the second crossroad, they were able to get onto the ends of the ties where they could leave no marks.

 Heading back toward Racine, George and John barely escaped discovery as a train with a single coached filled with armed men thundered past.

 They ran most of the way to a deserted house outside of Racine Junction.
 They went down in the cellar, took their guns apart, and wrapped them in canvas.
 They then walked directly into town and made their way to their hotel room.
 Since it was a small place, there was no desk clerk to see the mud on their shoes, and up in the room they set to work at once cleaning off suspicious marks.
 Neither of them stopped until they were free from mud and could rest easily in their chairs before a little wood stove.
 Then they counted their hand.
 George's bag held $10,000 in "greenbacks".
 Satisfied, the two went to sleep, waking up in the morning to hear newsboys outside crying: "Big train robbery!
 Milwaukee No. 3 robbed last night!"

 John told George to buy a paper, and they learned the good news that a posse had found the robbers’ tracks in the snow and had followed them down a crossroad.
 Soon, the paper said, they would have the men captured.
 All seemed well.

-The Sontag brother's split their pile in the room, agreed to meet at home later and took different ways out of town.
+The Sontag brothers split their pile in the room, agreed to meet at home later and took different ways out of town.
 In a few days John joined George at his home in Mankato and suggested that they go out to California, "just to look around."
 George agreed, and the two made the trip West, mainly to meet Chris Evans.